How The Google Bert Update Will Impact Your Site’s SEO

 It is clear that BERT is a deep learning algorithm associated with natural language processing.
 Google uses this technology to help it better understand what is known as N.L.P. (natural language processing).

-Google has long been able to identify synonyms, misspellings and common phrases.
-But, now with BERT, Google has taken their understanding up a level to include languages nuances and idiosyncrasies to return more relevant results.
+Google has long been able to identify synonyms, misspellings, and common phrases.
+But, now with BERT, Google has taken their understanding up a level to include language nuances and idiosyncrasies to return more relevant results.
 BERT works synergistically with RankBrain, expanding on its functionality to create an innovative and powerful artificial intelligence that is capable of understanding language and context on par with humans.

 RankBrain is Google’s A.I.
 (Artificial Intelligence for search, and fortunately, it is not being replaced.
 But, BERT adds to its strength, ensuring people all over the world get more accurate results for the searches.

 RankBrain launched to the public around five years ago.
 It is a key component of Google’s core algorithm which uses machine learning (the ability of machines to teach themselves from data inputs) to decide the most relevant results to search engine queries.
 BERT isn’t designed to make RankBrain obsolete.
 Instead, give it a gentle push to boost user-experience.

 RankBrain has shown us how Google has adjusted its search result process.
 Instead of focusing predominantly on specific keywords, search results are determined by natural language processing techniques.
 For example, when a person searches for “how to wear a tuxedo”, the results won’t only show a bunch of eCommerce sites selling tuxedos.
 Instead, it will recognize the searcher is more interested in style tips and tricks relevant to wearing a tuxedo.